Giovanny Gallegos: St. Louis Cardinals

-On July 27, 2018, the Yankees traded Gallegos and Chasen Shreve to the St. Louis Cardinals for Luke Voit and bonus pool money.
+On July 27, 2018, the Yankees traded Gallegos and Chasen Shreve to the St. Louis Cardinals in exchange for Luke Voit and bonus pool money.
 The Cardinals assigned him to the Memphis Redbirds, and spent the remainder of the year there before being promoted to St. Louis in late September.
 Gallegos began 2019 with Memphis.
 He was recalled to St. Louis on April 7.
 On April 11, Gallegos won his first career MLB game against the Los Angeles Dodgers pitching 1 1/3 innings as a relief pitcher.
 He was optioned back to Memphis on April 15, but recalled the next day, ultimately spending the remainder of the year in St. Louis.

 Over 66 relief appearances during the 2019 regular season, Gallegos went 3–2 with a 2.31 ERA, striking out 93 over 74 innings.
 In a shortened 2020 season, Gallegos missed time after testing positive for COVID-19 and a groin injury, and pitched only 15 innings during the year, going 2–2 with a 3.60 ERA.
 Gallegos was a key member of the Cardinals' bullpen in 2021 and moved into the closer role in late August, finishing the season appearing in 73 games in which he went 6-5 with a 3.02 ERA, 95 strikeouts, and 14 saves over 80 1/3 relief innings pitched.

 Gallegos finished the 2022 season having made 57 relief appearances in which he went 3–6 with a 3.05 ERA, 73 strikeouts, and 14 saves over 59 innings.
 On October 4, Gallegos and the Cardinals agreed to a two-year contract extension worth $11 million.
+He made 56 appearances for St. Louis in 2023, compiling a 4.42 ERA with 59 strikeouts and 10 saves across 55 innings pitched.

+Gallegos made 21 relief outings for St. Louis in 2024, but struggled to a 6.53 ERA with 21 strikeouts across 20 2/3 innings pitched.
+On July 28, 2024, Gallegos was designated for assignment by the Cardinals.
+He elected free agency on August 2.

+Minnesota Twins

+On August 6, 2024, Gallegos signed a minor league contract with the Minnesota Twins.
+In 13 games for the Triple–A St. Paul Saints, he compiled a 4.26 ERA with 8 strikeouts across 12 2/3 innings pitched.
+Gallegos elected free agency following the season on November 4.

+Los Angeles Dodgers

+On November 23, 2024, Gallegos signed a minor league contract with the Los Angeles Dodgers that included an invitation to major league spring training.
+On July 17, 2025, Gallegos was placed on the full-season injured list ending his season without appearing in a game.
+He elected free agency on November 6.